goat-community/goat/README.md

 #### 4. Prepare your data

-Put all your data into the data folder!
+Put all your app/data into the data folder!

 ##### If you want to disaggregate population data